robinsonb-bsi/BSTI/README.md

 #### File Viewer
 BSTI can render html, csv and json files from clicking 'File' in the top left of the menu bar.

-You can open up summaries from NMB or Intrepreter as shown below:
+You can open up summaries from NMB or Interpreter as shown below:

 ![image](https://github.com/fancyc-bsi/BSTI/assets/85493503/557902bf-2b9a-4501-90bb-bc782f5a2705)